-1st April 2017: recording of malicious communications started.

-1st April 2018: the Home Office introduced a change requiring harassment to be recorded in addition to the offence deemed to be most serious.
-The changes in recording practice introduced in April 2017 and April 2018, along with increasing awareness of the application of these rules in the recording process, contributed to increased levels recorded in the overall Stalking and Harassment classification, particularly since 2018/19.

-1st May 2023: the Home Office introduced a further change in respect of these 'behavioural crimes' by reversing the requirement to record the most serious additional victim-based offence.
-This latest change has had the greatest impact on malicious communications offences, with fewer such offences required to be recorded.
+- 1st April 2017: recording of malicious communications started. - 1st April 2018: the Home Office introduced a change requiring harassment to be recorded in addition to the most serious additional victim-based offence.
+The changes in recording practice introduced in April 2017 and April 2018, along with increasing awareness of the application of these rules in the recording process, contributed to increased levels recorded in the overall Stalking and Harassment classification, particularly since 2018/19. - 1st May 2023: the Home Office introduced a further change in respect of these 'behavioural crimes' by reversing the requirement to record the most serious additional victim-based offence.
+This latest change will have the greatest impact on malicious communications offences, with fewer such offences required to be recorded.